OMNIQ Corp (OMQS) Shares Plummet Below 1-Year High - News Heater

 Click here for full details and to join for free

-The average price point forecasted by analysts for OMNIQ Corp (OMQS) is $7.00, which is $8.1 above the current market price.
-The public float for OMQS is 5.61M, and currently, short sellers hold a 0.44% ratio of that float.
-The average trading volume of OMQS on October 06, 2023 was 15.11K shares.
+The average price estimated by analysts for OMQS is $7.00, which is $8.27 above than the current price.
+The public float for OMQS is 5.61M, and at present, short sellers hold a 0.44% of that float.
+The average trading volume of OMQS on October 10, 2023 was 31.99K shares.

 OMQS’s Market Performance